infusionsoft/infusionsoft-sdk-java/docs/EmailApi.md

 <a name="listEmailsUsingGET"></a>
 # **listEmailsUsingGET**
-> InfusionsoftEmailSentQueryResultList listEmailsUsingGET(limit, offset, contactId, email)
+> InfusionsoftEmailSentQueryResultList listEmailsUsingGET(limit, offset, contactId, email, sinceSentDate, untilSentDate, ordered)

 List Emails

-Retrieve a list of emails that have been sent
+Retrieve a list of emails that have been sent  Keap is currently investigating an issue with degraded performance of this endpoint with very large (millions of records) record sets

 ### Example
 ```java